sizdah/Whyfi/README.md

 create_ap link:
 https://github.com/oblique/create_ap

-This script uses IPTABLES which you should install on your machine if you already dont have. ( sudo apt install iptanbles )
+This script uses IPTABLES which you should install on your machine if you already dont have. ( sudo apt install iptables )

 This script also requires RandMac library which you should install using pip install randmac